Frank Gaffney: ACU dispute

 In 2011, Gaffney was banned by the American Conservative Union from the Conservative Political Action Conference (CPAC).
 ACU chairman David Keene released a statement contending that Gaffney "has become personally and tiresomely obsessed with his weird belief that anyone who doesn't agree with him on everything all the time or treat him with the respect and deference he believes is his due, must be either ignorant of the dangers we face or, in extreme case, dupes of the nation's enemies".
 Gaffney has since returned to CPAC to host panels at the conference in 2015 and 2016.

-In an April 2016 column in The Washington Times titled, "When conspiracy nuts do real damage", Keene again slammed Gaffney, writing, "One hopes that is what they will do and that Mr. Gaffney will, like the folks at Group Research, Mr. Hoover's aides and most conspiracy nuts of yore will vanish into the fever swamps from which he came".
+In an April 2016 column in The Washington Times titled, "When conspiracy nuts do real damage", Keene again slammed Gaffney, writing, "One hopes that is what they will do and that Mr. Gaffney will, like the folks at Group Research [an AFL-CIO entity], Mr. Hoover's aides and most conspiracy nuts of yore will vanish into the fever swamps from which he came".
 The column came two months after Gaffney unexpectedly left The Washington Times for Breitbart News, where he was a staff columnist and Keene was the opinion editor.
 Keene, who had slashed the frequency of Gaffney's column from weekly to monthly, commented to Media Matters on Gaffney's departure, describing Gaffney's work as "well-researched," and stated, "we're sorry to lose him but we wish him well".
 Keene also noted that Gaffney had left without giving him any notice, saying, "I guess he's notifying us through you".